tiagosimoes/FasterChatGPT/README.md

 <br><br><br>

 #### P.S.
 To the OpenAI folks
 I love you ❤️!
 You have the best API in the world.
 Feel free to take any of this, so you can also make the best app in the world.
+If anyone can make this to scale to millions of users in a cost effective way, it's you.

 #### P.P.S.
 Why is *Faster ChatGPT* italicized?
 Because it's *fast*.